 Duby has been a working sculptor for over forty years, predominantly in stone and bronze.
 She teaches privately and at symposiums and completes her own projects as well as restorations and commissions.
 Joanne works out of Art City in Ventura, CA.

-Pinning and Sleeving Workshop: Learn all the tricks from a master in this two-session workshop.
+Pinning and Sleeving Workshop: Learn all the tricks from a master in this one-day workshop.
 Pinning is necessary when joining two stones or a stone to a base.
 This is a valuable skill to learn so don’t miss this opportunity.
 Supplies will be available for purchase.

 Stephanie Metz uses her biologically abstract sculpture to explore the tension created when opposing qualities are forced to coexist.
 Her sculptural forms are suggestive of anatomy in its opposite extremes: soft, weighty folds of flesh melded with the clean-cut architecture of bone.
 From afar her sculptures appear hard, smooth, and cold like marble, but closer observation reveals the opposite: a visibly soft, textured surface.
 Felted wool accounts for both the appearance and structure of the sculpture: Stephanie compacts loose fiber into nearly solid freestanding forms through a precise and laborious process known as needle felting.